 25 multiple choice questions (1 point each) relative to photos shown on our website

-The use of cell phones or electronic devices during the exam is prohibited
+The use of cell phones, electronic devices, or leaving the room during the exam is prohibited

 SUMMARY OF POINTS